 Attendance: Regular attendance at school is of vital importance both on educational grounds and in preparation for future life.
-If leave of absence is required for any reason other than illness a request for this should be sent to the Head of House with as much notice as possible.
+If leave of absence is required for any reason other than illness a request for this should be sent to the Year Lead with as much notice as possible.

 Please note that holidays in term time cause a great deal of disruption to your learning.
-They can only be authorised in special circumstances by your Head of House or by a member of the Senior Leadership Team.
+They can only be authorised in special circumstances by your Year Lead or by a member of the Senior Leadership Team.